Unidata/awips2/docs/install/install-cave.md

-!!! warning "EDEX Outage: Our public EDEX is currently unavailable because of unexpected outages from our cloud provider after scheduled maintenance.
-We hope to bring them back online on Tuesday, 4/16/24."
+!!! warning "EDEX Outage [as of 4/17/24]: Our public EDEX is currently unavailable because of unexpected outages from our cloud provider after scheduled maintenance.
+We are standing by, ready to bring them back online as soon as the issues are resolved by our cloud provider.
+We apologize for this inconvenience."

 # Install CAVE